Skip to main content

 Note: If the amount on Form IT-201, line 33, is:

 • $525,000 or less, use the instructions for Form IT-196, New York Resident, Nonresident, and Part-Year Resident Itemized Deductions, line 46.
 On Worksheet 3, line 6, or Worksheet 4, line 3 (whichever worksheet applies) enter 25% of the amount from Form IT-272, line 3 (instead of 25% of the line 45 amount).
-Subtract the amount computed on Worksheet 3, line 7, or Worksheet 4, line 5, from the amount on Form IT-272, line 3.
+Subtract the amount calculated on Worksheet 3, line 7, or Worksheet 4, line 5, from the amount on Form IT-272, line 3.
 Enter the result on line 5 above.

 • more than $525,000 but not more than $1,000,000, enter 50% of Form IT-272, line 3, on line 5 above.